jeremylt/personal_website/_sources/index.rst.txt

 Dungeons & Dragons
 --------------------------------------------------------------------------------

-The lore of my worlds for my home D&D games can be found here:
+The lore for my home D&D games can be found here:

 | |fa-d20| `Theaceae <https://theaceae.jeremylt.org/>`_:    the land of tea, treasure, and adventure
 | |fa-d20| `Astral Sea <https://astralsea.jeremylt.org/>`_: the realm between realms, full of intrigue and mystery